+One 200-level Literature course 3 hrs.

 One of the following language courses: 3 hrs.

-EN 260 (Advanced Grammar)
+EN 360 (Advanced Grammar)

 EN 370 (Advanced Composition)

 EN 302 (Technical Writing)

 EN 380 (History of the English Language)

-Five upper level English courses 15 hrs.
+Four upper level English courses 1 12 hrs.

+TOTAL 18 hrs.

-The student taking the English minor is strongly encouraged to select a course in Western World Literature if he/she does not include a course in world history (HY 110/111) in fulfillment of the liberal arts core.
+1The student taking the English minor is strongly encouraged to select a course in European Literature if he/she does not include a course in world history (HY 110/111) in fulfillment of the liberal arts core.